toumetis-ds/data-scientist-interview/README.md

 ## Submission

-Send the notebook and any instructions/other artefacts required to make running of the notebook repeatable to Toumetis as instructed.
+Send the notebook and any instructions/other artefacts required (including a requirements.txt file) to make running of the notebook repeatable to Toumetis as instructed.
 Please don't submit a pull request or other candidates will be able to copy your answer!